gatewayd-io/docs/pages/03-using-plugins/02-hooks.md

 | `onShutdown`          | Notification | Called when the GatewayD is shutting down.                                                                                                                                                                             |
 | `onTick`              | Notification | Called on intervals set in the global configuration of the server object.                                                                                                                                              |
 | `onHook`              | Notification | Called when a custom hook is triggered.
 This is reserved for future uses in GatewayD.                                                                                                                                  |

+## Types

+There are currently three types of hooks:

+- `Config` hooks are called when the GatewayD configuration is loaded.
+They can change the global configuration.
+- `Notification` hooks are called when a specific event occurs.
+They cannot change the objects' configuration.
+- `Traffic` hooks are called when traffic is received from a database client, aka. the request or from a database server, aka. the response.
+Plugins can terminate the connection and return a response or an error.
+They can also modify the request or the response before it is proxied to the server or sent to the client.

+## Timeout

+For more information about the timeout, see [timeout](01-plugins.md#timeout).